Deutsche Bank AG Boosts Stock Position in Host Hotels & Resorts, Inc. (NASDAQ:HST)

-Deutsche Bank AG raised its position in shares of Host Hotels & Resorts, Inc. (NASDAQ:HST) by 26.4% during the 2nd quarter, Holdings Channel reports.
-The firm owned 5,690,356 shares of the company’s stock after buying an additional 1,189,819 shares during the quarter.
-Deutsche Bank AG’s holdings in Host Hotels & Resorts were worth $97,249,000 as of its most recent filing with the SEC.
+Deutsche Bank AG lifted its stake in Host Hotels & Resorts, Inc. (NASDAQ:HST) by 26.4% during the second quarter, Holdings Channel reports.
+The institutional investor owned 5,690,356 shares of the company’s stock after acquiring an additional 1,189,819 shares during the quarter.
+Deutsche Bank AG’s holdings in Host Hotels & Resorts were worth $97,249,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors have also recently bought and sold shares of the business.
-The PNC Financial Services Group Inc. boosted its stake in shares of Host Hotels & Resorts by 13.5% in the first quarter.
-The PNC Financial Services Group Inc. now owns 77,900 shares of the company’s stock worth $1,312,000 after buying an additional 9,293 shares during the last quarter.
-Daiwa Securities Group Inc. raised its holdings in Host Hotels & Resorts by 3.4% in the 2nd quarter.
-Daiwa Securities Group Inc. now owns 20,955,825 shares of the company’s stock worth $358,135,000 after purchasing an additional 688,285 shares during the period.
-Advisors Asset Management Inc. raised its holdings in Host Hotels & Resorts by 61.8% in the 2nd quarter.
-Advisors Asset Management Inc. now owns 62,973 shares of the company’s stock worth $1,076,000 after purchasing an additional 24,049 shares during the period.
-Bank of Nova Scotia raised its holdings in Host Hotels & Resorts by 10.9% in the 1st quarter.
-Bank of Nova Scotia now owns 130,887 shares of the company’s stock worth $2,206,000 after purchasing an additional 12,883 shares during the period.
-Finally, Fulton Bank N.A. raised its holdings in Host Hotels & Resorts by 8.2% in the 2nd quarter.
-Fulton Bank N.A. now owns 149,998 shares of the company’s stock worth $2,563,000 after purchasing an additional 11,331 shares during the period.
+Several other institutional investors and hedge funds also recently modified their holdings of HST.
+Sheaff Brock Investment Advisors LLC raised its holdings in Host Hotels & Resorts by 1.4% in the 1st quarter.
+Sheaff Brock Investment Advisors LLC now owns 48,039 shares of the company’s stock worth $809,000 after purchasing an additional 644 shares during the period.
+Blair William & Co.
+IL raised its holdings in Host Hotels & Resorts by 2.0% in the 1st quarter.
+Blair William & Co.
+IL now owns 35,632 shares of the company’s stock worth $600,000 after purchasing an additional 707 shares during the period.
+Elo Mutual Pension Insurance Co raised its holdings in Host Hotels & Resorts by 1.5% in the 1st quarter.
+Elo Mutual Pension Insurance Co now owns 50,886 shares of the company’s stock worth $857,000 after purchasing an additional 745 shares during the period.
+Pendal Group Limited raised its holdings in Host Hotels & Resorts by 0.5% in the 1st quarter.
+Pendal Group Limited now owns 177,300 shares of the company’s stock worth $2,988,000 after purchasing an additional 800 shares during the period.
+Finally, Eqis Capital Management Inc. raised its holdings in Host Hotels & Resorts by 6.4% in the 1st quarter.
+Eqis Capital Management Inc. now owns 13,627 shares of the company’s stock worth $230,000 after purchasing an additional 818 shares during the period.

 HST opened at $16.92 on Friday.
 The business’s 50-day simple moving average is $16.04 and its 200-day simple moving average is $16.87.
 The company has a debt-to-equity ratio of 0.89, a quick ratio of 18.81 and a current ratio of 18.81.
 Host Hotels & Resorts, Inc. has a one year low of $10.04 and a one year high of $18.52.
 The stock has a market capitalization of $12.08 billion, a P/E ratio of -20.14 and a beta of 1.39.

-A number of equities analysts recently weighed in on the company.
-BTIG Research reaffirmed a “buy” rating and issued a $19.00 price target on shares of Host Hotels & Resorts in a report on Friday, June 18th.
-Truist raised Host Hotels & Resorts from a “sell” rating to a “hold” rating and set a $16.00 target price for the company in a report on Tuesday, August 17th.
-Argus upgraded Host Hotels & Resorts from a “hold” rating to a “buy” rating and set a $20.00 price target for the company in a research report on Friday, September 10th.
-Truist Securities upgraded Host Hotels & Resorts from a “sell” rating to a “hold” rating and set a $16.00 price target for the company in a research report on Tuesday, August 17th.
-Finally, Capital One Financial upgraded Host Hotels & Resorts from an “equal weight” rating to an “overweight” rating and upped their price target for the company from $18.50 to $20.50 in a research report on Thursday, June 17th.
-Two research analysts have rated the stock with a sell rating, eight have given a hold rating and nine have issued a buy rating to the stock.
-According to MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $16.61.
+A number of equities analysts have commented on HST shares.
+Capital One Financial raised Host Hotels & Resorts from an “equal weight” rating to an “overweight” rating and increased their target price for the company from $18.50 to $20.50 in a report on Thursday, June 17th.
+Truist upgraded Host Hotels & Resorts from a “sell” rating to a “hold” rating and set a $16.00 price target for the company in a research report on Tuesday, August 17th.
+BMO Capital Markets restated a “buy” rating on shares of Host Hotels & Resorts in a research report on Friday, August 13th.
+Argus upgraded Host Hotels & Resorts from a “hold” rating to a “buy” rating and set a $20.00 price objective for the company in a research report on Friday, September 10th.
+Finally, Truist Securities upgraded Host Hotels & Resorts from a “sell” rating to a “hold” rating and set a $16.00 price objective for the company in a research report on Tuesday, August 17th.
+Two equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating and nine have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $16.61.

 Host Hotels & Resorts Profile